eeemeric/MonkeyBoxGamblingExperiment/README.md

 - Initial upload. fully functional task using keyboard as user input.
 - Button input (arduino) or keyboard can now be used as user input.

-### 2025/09/25
+### 2025/09/26
-- Added Motion detection.
+- Added Motion detection, face detection, and still photo capture.
+The system will continuously cycle through motion detection → face detection → trial execution → repeat, capturing pictures during each trial at 5 frames per second.
+Still photos are saved to the same database as the trial_data in table "trial_pictures".
 Trials are only initiated after the installed camera detects motion.

 ## TODO
 - face detection